Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: DCMs: Diffusion-based Causal Models

 We use all the variables $(X_1,\ldots,X_K)$ for the training procedure, because a priori, we do not assume anything on the possible causal queries, i.e., we allow for all possible target variables, intervened variables, etc. However, if we are only interested in some pre-defined set of queries, then the graph could be reduced accordingly.
 For example, if we are only interested in counterfactual estimate of a particular node with respect to an intervention of a predecessor, one can simply reduce it to a subgraph containing the target node, the intervened node and a backdoor adjustment set (e.g., the ancestors of the intervened node).
 This then reduces to only learning a single diffusion model.

+One major advantage of our proposed DCM approach is the ability to generalize to larger graphs.
+Since each diffusion model only uses the parents as input, modeling each node depends only on the incoming degree of the node (the number of causal parents).
+While the number of diffusion models scales with the number of non-root nodes, each model is generally small in terms of its parameter size and can be trained in parallel.
+Additionally, we may apply the proposed DCM approach to any setting where diffusion models are applicable: continuous variables, high dimensional settings, categorical data, images, etc.

 \textbf{Encoding and Decoding Steps with \DCM.} With a \DCM, the encoding (resp.\ decoding) process is identical to the DDIM encoding (resp.\ decoding) process except we include the parent values as additional covariates.
+Note that, given the model $\epsilon_\theta$, DDIM is a deterministic process as laid out in Eqs.\ \ref{eq: ddim reverse} and~\ref{eq: forward implicit diffusion}.
 Let us focus on a node $i \in [K]$ (same process is repeated for each node $i$).
 The encoding process takes $X_i$ and its parent values $X_{\pa_i}$ as input and maps it to a latent variable $Z_i$.
 The decoding process takes $Z_i$ and $X_{\pa_i}$ as input to construct $\hat{X}_i$ (an approximation of $X_i$).
-Formally, using the forward implicit diffusion process in Eq.\ \eqref{eq: forward implicit diffusion}, given a sample $X_i$, we encode a unique latent variable $Z_i:=Z_i^T$, using the recursive formula
+Formally, using the forward implicit diffusion process in Eq.\ \ref{eq: forward implicit diffusion}, given a sample $X_i$, we encode a unique latent variable $Z_i:=Z_i^T$, using the recursive formula

 where $Z_i^0 :=X_i$.
 The latent variable $Z_i$ acts as a proxy for the exogenous noise $U_i$.
-Using the reverse implicit diffusion process from DDIM in Eq.\ \eqref{eq: ddim reverse}, given a latent vector $Z_i$ we obtain a deterministic decoding $\hat X_i:=\hat{X}_i^0$, using the recursive formula
+Using the reverse implicit diffusion process from DDIM in Eq.\ \ref{eq: ddim reverse}, given a latent vector $Z_i$ we obtain a deterministic decoding $\hat X_i:=\hat{X}_i^0$, using the recursive formula

 where $\hat{X}^T:=Z_i$.
-In the following, we use $\enc_i(X_i,X_{\pa_i})$ and $\dec_i(Z_i,X_{\pa_i})$ to denote the encoding and decoding functions for node $i$ defined in Eqns.~\eqref{eq:1} and~\eqref{eq:2} respectively.
+In the following, we use $\enc_i(X_i,X_{\pa_i})$ and $\dec_i(Z_i,X_{\pa_i})$ to denote the encoding and decoding functions for node $i$ defined in Eqns.~\ref{eq:1} and~\ref{eq:2} respectively.
 See Algorithms \ref{algo: DCM encoding} and \ref{algo: DCM decoding} for detailed pseudocodes.

 \textbf{Answering Causal Queries with a Trained \DCM.} We now describe how a trained \DCM model can be used for (approximately) answering causal queries.
 Answering observational and interventional queries require sampling from the observational and the interventional distribution respectively.
 With counterfactuals, a query is at the unit level, where the structural assignments are changed, but the exogenous noise is identical to that of the observed datum.